 This bias can be very dramatic if the level of heterozygosity is very high and it probably can be negligible if the level of heterozygosity is very low.
 For example, I currently study Capsella bursa-pastrois, a species which has an elevated level of heterozygosity due to the hybrid origin (the alignment in the header of this post is from C. bursa-pastrois) and discarding the heterozygous sites results in the underestimation of both π and Dxy by more than ten times.

-You could say, “But wait a minute, Individual_A and Individual_C are identical genetically, and it is correct that the difference between them is 0!”.
+You could say, "But wait a minute, Individual_A and Individual_C are identical genetically, and it is correct that the difference between them is 0!".
 But you should not forget that in population genetics we are interested in alleles, not in individuals.
-And you would agree that the frequency of the allele A in the position 2 and 3 in Individual_A and Individual_C are different (1 and 0.5, respectively).
+And you would agree that the frequency of the allele A at position 2 and 3 in Individual_A and Individual_C are different (1 and 0.5, respectively).

 Branch lengths of a phylogenetic tree

-As far as I know all phylogenetic programs usually do not use ambiguity characters as heterozygotes because there is yet no proper model to do so.
+As far as I know, all phylogenetic programs usually do not use ambiguity characters as heterozygotes because there is yet no proper model to do so.
 So, depending on the distribution of heterozygosity in your data, this may have a substantial effect or may have no influence.

-In my Master’s thesis (see Publications), I did a phylogenetic analysis of Heliconius butterflies, and I observed that one of the species had very long branch length.
+In my Master's thesis (see Publications), I did a phylogenetic analysis of Heliconius butterflies, and I observed that one of the species had a long branch length.
 However, when I pseudo-phased the data by random assignment of one of the alleles from heterozygous genotypes and thus allowed a phylogenetic program to use the information previously masked in the heterozygous sites, the branch length of this species was not that long anymore.

 You can see that the branch length of H. pardalinus sergestus (blue) is substantially longer in non-phased data, where all heterozygotes are coded by ambiguity characters while in the pseudo-phased data, the length of H. pardalinus sergestus branch is even shorter than in the other taxa.
 Besides, you probably have also noticed that introducing heterozygous sites into the analysis substantially increased the relative length of the terminal branches.
-This is due to elevation of genetic diversity unmasked by pseudo-phasing.
+This is due to the elevation of genetic diversity unmasked by pseudo-phasing.